-The operational risk of Medlife is calculated according to the standard formula, based on premiums collected and amounts to 4.6% of the SCR.
+The operational risk of Medlife is calculated according to the standard formula, based on premiums collected and amounts to 3.9% (2016: 4.6%) of the SCR.

-Particularly in the area of operational risks, the focus is not on quantification but on the development of suitable measures for the early identification of the risks and on the avoidance and reduction of its consequences (cf. section C.5.3 In the operational risks, risk concentrations could occur in the areas outsourced by Medlife (e.g. in the case of an IT failure).
+Particularly in the area of operational risks, the focus is not on quantification but on the development of suitable measures for the early identification of the risks and on the avoidance and reduction of its consequences (cf. section C.5.3)